-Some other highlights were an exclusive first look clip, the season two poster reveal (below), and a general premiere date for the second season of Good Omens – Summer of 2023.
+Some other highlights were an exclusive first-look clip, the season two poster reveal (below), and a general premiere date for the second season of Good Omens – coming to Prime Video Summer of 2023.

 While there were no big reveals from the NYCC panel for CBS’s Ghosts season two it was a spirited event that included several members of the cast Román Zaragoza, Sheila Carrasco, Utkarsh Ambudkar, Danielle Pinnock, Asher Grodman, and Rebecca Wisocky and including Executive producer/co-showrunner Joe Wiseman.

 Fans were also treated to a screening of a hilarious episode titled, “Alberta’s Podcast,” that provided more details to Alberta’s past and will certainly change the way Hetty thinks about doing laundry forever.
 The series’ ratings keep on climbing which is no surprise with the positive energy, touching moments and laughs the series produces.
 Fans can expect some familiar faces from the original BBC version of the series and if all goes well (fingers-crossed) a musical episode.
 Below are some of our photos from the event.
 Season two of Ghosts is currently airing on CBS.